 - Middle ear dysfunction: According to the same article, around 40% of people with achondroplasia experience hearing loss, which can sometimes affect language development.
 Doctors often recommend using ear tubes, which allow air into the middle ear while preventing fluid buildup.

-- Hydrocephalus: A rare complication of achondroplasia is hydrocephalus, which is a potentially life threatening buildup of cerebrospinal fluid in the brain.
+- Hydrocephalus: A rare complication is hydrocephalus, which is a potentially life threatening buildup of cerebrospinal fluid in the brain.
 The 2020 article states that fewer than 5% of people with achondroplasia develop hydrocephalus.
-Those who do develop the condition typically require surgery to drain the excess fluid from the brain.
+Those who do typically require surgery to drain the excess fluid from the brain.

 Not everyone with achondroplasia will develop complications as a result of the condition.
-In fact, many people with achondroplasia go on to live full and healthy lives.
+In fact, many people with achondroplasia go on to live full and active lives.